escrimaglia/myrepository/README.md

 •	Ability to lead a team, to mentor, and to work as an individual contributor.

 # Specialties:
-Vision in Business and Technology
+Vision in Business and Technology,
-Business Management
+Business Management,
-Business Development
+Business Development,
-Alliances Management
+Alliances Management,
-CCIE, CID, CSCI
+CCIE, CID, CSCI,
-Marketing
+Marketing,
-C++
+C++,
-API
+API,
-Python
+Python,
-Meraki Certified
+Network Programmability,
-Network Programmability
+Automation,
-Automation
+Ansible,
-Ansible
+NetDevOps,
-NetDevOps
+Continuos Integration.